coupergateway/couper/docs/website/content/2.configuration/4.block/spa.md

 ```

 The result would be the following snippet.
 Just place this `<script>` tag before all other script references in the head tag.
-Then the Application can access the `window.AppConfig` object to bootstrap its configuration.
+Then the application can access the `window.AppConfig` object to bootstrap its configuration.

 ```html
 <!-- ... -->